Smolensk air disaster: Presidential election

 The first round of the election to elect President Kaczyński's successor was held on 20 June 2010.
 Since no candidate obtained an absolute majority, a run-off was held on 4 July 2010, between the two highest-polling candidates: the acting president Bronisław Komorowski, and the late president's brother Jarosław Kaczyński.
 While commentators noted that PiS gained some sympathy votes, it was not seen as a decisive factor in the election.
 In the second round of the election, Komorowski defeated Kaczyński with 53% of the vote.

 VIP flight reorganisation

 Following the publication of the Polish Accident report, the 36th Special Aviation Regiment which operated the flight was disbanded, and 13 Polish military officers were dismissed.
 Most Polish officials were instructed to fly on regular civilian flights.
 Two Embraer 170s were retained for government VIPs, but were flown by civilian pilots and operated by LOT Polish Airlines.
 The remaining aircraft from the regiment, including the surviving Tu-154, were sold.
+Subsequently, starting in December 2017, the Polish Air force acquired 3 Boeing 737s for government use.